EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 The EWC LSP must align with the standard protocol for issuing LPID from trusted and accredited sources.
 This uniform approach serves as the foundation for enabling interoperability between identity providers and wallet holders throughout the EWC ecosystem.
 This RFC assumes that users are familiar with the chosen EWC protocols and standards, and can reference the original specifications when required.

-# 3.0	Messages
+# 3.0 LPID Issuance Process

-The LPID credential issuance incorporates comprehensive steps to ensure the security, reliability, and compliance.
-This includes both an authorization flow and a pre-authorized flow, with additional preliminary and post-issuance steps to align with regulatory standards and security best practices.
-The transactions of the LPID issuance is illustrated below, incorporating the critical steps of **Wallet Conformity, Trust Anchor Verification, Reliable Data Acquisition, PID Generation, Secure Issuance and Storage, Initial and Periodic Verification, and Renewal and Revocation Policies Management**.

-### Preliminary Steps for LPID Issuance:
+The LPID Issuance process is implemanted according to national law, however some verifications must be implemented across all PID Providers.
+These verifications include:

 1. **Authentication:** The natural person requesting a LPID on behalf of a legal person must ne authenticated using LoA High.

 2. **Authorization:** The representative rights of the natural person requesting a LPID must be verified.

-3. **Signing:** The natural person requesting a LPID must sign the LPID application.
-Only applies if regulated in national law.
+3. **Signing:** The natural person requesting a LPID might have to sign the LPID application.
+This step is **optional** and only applies if regulated in national law.

-4. **Status:** The status of the leagal person must be verified.
-At the very least, the legal person for which an LPID is requested must be registered at a business register.
+4. **Status:** The status of the legal person must be verified.
+These states are not yet regulated, but at the very least, the legal person for which an LPID is requested must be registered at a business register.

+The issuance process can either start in:
+1. the wallet application, grahical user interface of the wallet or
+2. the eService of the PID provider.

+The first approach requires the wallet provider to implement support for a lookup of all PID Providers.
+It also requires the User to have a wallet solution [] with a wallet application.
+An end user representing the legal person chooses an PID Provider to request an LPID from directly from the wallet application.
+The wallet application then redirects the end user to the eService of the PID Pprovider for the issuance process.

+The second approach has no dependency to the implementaion of the wallet or the wallet solution of the User.
+An end user representing the legal person goes directly to the eService of the PID Provider to apply for/request an LPID.
+All communication between wallets is done in the backend.

+Once an application/request has been approved in the LPID process of a PID Provider, the transctions between wallets takes place in order to issue an LPID to a wallet instance of a legal person.
+Theese transactions are described in the chapter below.

+# 3.0 LPID issuance to a wallet instance

+### Preliminary Steps for LPID Issuance:

 5. **Wallet Conformity:** Before initiating the LPID issuance, the user's wallet must be confirmed to comply with established standards.
-This includes possessing an internal certificate from Certification Assessment Bodies (CAB) that validates its conformity, ensuring the wallet's capability to securely manage the LPID and associated qualified electronic attestations.
+This includes possessing an wallet instance attestaion (WIA), wallet trust evidence (WTE), both issued by the wallet provider [ARF], and PID issued by a PID Provider.

 6. **Trust Anchor Verification:** The issuing entity's authorization within the Trust Anchor framework must be validated, ensuring it is listed as an authorized actor, thus guaranteeing that only verified entities can issue the LPID.

 7. **Data Acquisition from Reliable Sources:** Data used for LPID generation must be supplied from authentic sorces, such as business registries, ensuring the LPID credentials are based on accurate and up-to-date information.
+In use cases where the PID provider differs from the authentic source the PID Provider must have access to information in the authentic source.

 ### LPID Credential Issuance Process:
 The LPID issuance process starts with a natural person applying for, or requesting depending on national regulation, an LPID on behalf of a legal person.